franchesoni/questions/readme.md

-# This is the repository for the paper **Optimal and Efficient Binary Questioning for Human-in-the-Loop Annotation**
+# This is the repository for the paper
+anony

 ## Experiments
 Experiments are run from `main.py`.
 These are: